rikkimelissa/baxter_throw/README.md

 #### Instructions for running files  <a name="Instructions"></a>

 To run the files, the workspace must be connected to Baxter and properly sourced.
-Then use the following command: `roslaunch baxter_throw baxter_vis_launch.launch`
+Then use the following command: `roslaunch baxter_throw throw_demo.launch`